realKidDouglas/dash-dev-env-doc/README.md

 # Build up your own Dash Development Environment

-Notes about connecting to Dash and setting up different nodes an keeping overview.
+Notes about connecting to Dash, setting up different nodes and keeping overview.
 These are my experience dealing with Dash nodes making it easier for me to manage.